-We rely, and expect to continue to rely, on third-party contractors, clinical data management organizations, independent contractors, medical institutions and clinical investigators to support our preclinical development activities and conduct our clinical trials, including our Phase 1/2 clinical trial of ziftomenib in AML, our registration-directed clinical trial of tipifarnib in HRAS mutant HNSCC and any other ongoing or subsequent clinical trials of ziftomenib and tipifarnib.
+We rely, and expect to continue to rely, on third-party contractors, CROs, clinical data management organizations, independent contractors, medical institutions and clinical investigators to support our preclinical development activities and conduct our clinical trials.
 These agreements may terminate for a variety of reasons, including a failure to perform by the third parties.
 If we are required to enter into alternative arrangements, our product development activities could be delayed.